-The presentations will take place in the music centre which is about five minutes walk from the dining room.
-Classrooms and common rooms in the main building will be used for discussions and other activities requiring smaller rooms.
+The presentations will take place in the Theatre which is about five minutes walk from the dining room.
+Classrooms and the Dutton centre will be used for discussions and other activities requiring smaller rooms.

-Ackworth School has a 25m indoor heated swimming pool.
-We will have access to this between 2pm and 4pm on the Wednesday and Thursday afternoon.
+Giggleswick School has an indoor heated swimming pool.
+We will have access to this between 13:30 and 15:30 on the Saturday and Sunday afternoon.
 There will be two lifeguards on duty while the pool is open.
 There are also table tennis facilities.

 The grounds include courtyards, lawns, gardens, picnic tables and playing fields.
+However, please note that the venue has asked us not to walk on the lawn by the headmaster's house.